dbj-vessels/kontalog/readme.md

 using System.Collections.Concurrent;
 ``` -->

-When in a container, for logging, code need only write to STDOUT.
+When in a container, for logging, code need only write to container logs.
+Over STDOUT/STDERR.
 No need to "sync into" anything else but console.